 To help the Waratah-Wynyard Council track down the perfect modern day pioneer, we’re asking our fabulous, ever-helpful network to help spread the word about this unique opportunity.
 Cheers!

 The Modern Day Pioneer Project of the Waratah-Wynyard Council is a registered member of Think Tasmania.
-Text and photos provided to Think Tasmania by Rachael Hogge, Tourism Project Officer for the Waratah-Wynyard Council.
+Article with photos provided to Think Tasmania by Rachael Hogge, Tourism Project Officer for the Waratah-Wynyard Council.